BlackBonjour/slim-route-registry/README.md

 - `$methods`: HTTP method(s) as string or array of strings (e.g., 'GET', ['GET', 'POST'])
 - `$path`: URL path pattern (e.g., '/users/{id}')
 - `$name`: Optional route name for URL generation
+- `$arguments`: Array of key-value pairs to be passed to the route
 - `$middlewares`: Array of middleware classes, callables, or string class names
 - `$redirects`: Array of Redirect objects